fdac24/news/README.md

 # Nov 21, 26, Dec 3
   - presentations for the final project

+# Class on Nov 7
+  - MP4 will be described

 # Class on Nov 5
   - officially election day with no classes
   - MP3, as a result, is due on Nov 6
-  - MP4 will be described

 # Class on Nov 3
   - work on finala project